juancarlosjr97/university-peer-evaluation-automation/README.md

 In order to check your version, visit the `version.gs` on your app script project.

 If you version is the same as the current version specified on the top of the documentation, you can continue reading.
-Otherwise, click on `tags` to see the previous versions
+Otherwise, click on `tags` to see the previous versions and its instructions

 <p>&nbsp;</p>